Aha43/uper/doc/rip/Requirement_and_Implementation_Plan_-_Phase_One_Authentication_Module.md

 ### **Objective**

 Implement user authentication using Auth0, including support for Google and OAuth/OpenID providers, session handling, and secure token storage.
 Provide a reusable Flutter module and an example app to demonstrate authentication functionality.
+Include onboarding functionality to guide new users and track their progress.

 ---